 Bio Page Tabs

-Authors on this webinar present their findings focusing on patterns of home language use across different early childhood education and care (ECEC) program types, and the
+This webinar focuses on patterns of home language use across different early childhood education and care (ECEC) program types, and the potential of the Sobrato Early Academic Language model to improve instruction and outcomes for DLLs in superdiverse settings.

 As the number and share of Dual Language Learners (DLLs) continues to grow across the United States, diversity within this population is also increasing.
 This webinar marks the release of a report providing analysis of the diversity within the DLL population nationwide and at the state and local levels.
 Speakers discuss data on the three rapidly growing subgroups within the DLL population: Black and Asian American and Pacific Islander DLLs and young children of refugees, and the implications for the early education and care field and K-12 education systems.